 Following are some of the reasons for dry skin.

 - Not drinking enough water: Your skin needs water to stay hydrated.
 So if you have dry skin, you need to ask yourself if you are drinking enough water.
 It is easy to get dehydrated when it’s cold outside or when water is evaporating faster from your system.
-Sufficient intake of water will ensure efficient movement of fluids through the capillaries.
+Sufficient intake of water will ensure the efficient movement of fluids through the capillaries.

-- A diet deficient of Omega-3 fatty acids:Include foods rich in omega-3 fatty acids such as fish, flaxseed, olive and algae oil.
+A diet deficient in Omega-3 fatty acids:Include foods rich in omega-3 fatty acids such as fish, flaxseed, olive, and algae oil.
 A diet rich in healthy fats can assist in enhancing the skin’s capacity to hold moisture.
 Healthy fats also ensure that the membrane surrounding each skin cell locks the moisture effectively.

 Medications: You may be taking medicines for some or other health problems, but these medications have side effects.
 Some of these medications affect skin health by drying it out.
 Treatments like retinoids or benzoyl peroxide used to treat blood pressure issues are known to dry out the skin or cause acne.
 So it's always best to consult a doctor to know the possible side effects of medicines before consuming them.